DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 The device will connect to the mobile network with the strongest signal available.
 Regardless of which network it uses, all traffic will pass through a private, secure connection to a filtered service.

 The 4G routers use a filtering system that blocks a range of categories of content and limits searching to the ‘Safe Search’ supported by popular search engines.
 This filtering should not prevent legitimate use of the devices.
-If a child is able to access illegal or inappropriate content that should be filtered out, you should report this through the 4G wireless router [support portal](https://computacenterprod.service-now.com/dfe).
+If a child is able to access illegal or inappropriate content that should be filtered out, you should report this through the 4G wireless router [Support Portal](https://computacenterprod.service-now.com/dfe).

 Parents and guardians of the young people making use of these devices should be mindful of advice on supervising internet use by children.